Alejo Véliz (footballer): Tottenham Hotspur

 On 8 August 2023, Véliz signed a six-year deal with English Premier League club Tottenham Hotspur in a transfer estimated to be worth £13 million.
 He made his debut for the club in a 2–1 home win against Liverpool, coming on as a substitute in the 90th minute.
 On 28 December 2023, Véliz scored his first goal for Tottenham in a 4–2 defeat to Brighton & Hove Albion.

 Loan to Sevilla

 On 2 February 2024, Sevilla announced a six-month loan deal for a new player.
 Upon arrival, he was given the number 10 shirt, previously worn by Diego Maradona during the 1992–93 season.

 Loan to Espanyol

 On 7 August 2024, Véliz went on loan to La Liga club Espanyol for the 2024–25 season.
-He scored his first goal for the club against Rayo Vallecano in the 96th minute to give Espanyol their first win of the season.
+Later that month, on 31 August, he scored his first goal for the club in the 6th minute of stoppage time in a 2–1 win against Rayo Vallecano to give Espanyol their first win of the season.